dapr/community/community-membership.md

   - Code is well tested
   - Tests consistently pass
   - Addresses bugs or issues discovered after code is accepted
-- Members can review and approve via the GitHub workflow.
-This review work is not sufficient to merge a PR.
-There will still need to be a review by an *approver*.
+  - Members are encouraged to review and approve via the GitHub workflow.
+This review work while not sufficient to merge a PR does accrue toward the Member becoming an Approver.
+Merge approval and final review are performed by an Approver.

 - Members can be assigned to issues and PRs, and people can ask members for reviews with a `/cc @username`.